MOTION Online Test 9th science Lesson 2 questions in English

 -

-Question 12 of 6012.
-Question12.
-Which of these denotes the total length of the path travelled by an object?
-Correct
+12. Which of these denotes the total length of the path travelled by an object?

 An object moving from one point moves along the path given and reaches another point.
 The total length of the path travelled by the body from start to end point is called distance travelled by the object.